 Fourth, and last, let’s consider four features of a thoughtful response.

 First, I think it is wise to take a deep breath… and acknowledge that God never promised anyone an inerrant translation of His word.
-Christians have overwhelmingly affirmed (and successfully defended) the inerrancy and sufficiency of the Bible, but only in its original manuscript form.
-Christians have just as regularly been willing to embrace the unique difficulties that transmission and translation over the centuries create for faithful Christians.
+Christians have overwhelmingly affirmed (and successfully defended) the inerrancy and sufficiency of the Bible, but only in its original form.
+Christians have just as regularly been willing to embrace the unique difficulties created by transmission and translation over the centuries.

 Second, faithful Christians need not release their grasp on a strong affirmation of biblical inerrancy.
 Acknowledging errors or variants in a copy or a translation does in no way undermine the potency and purity of the original.
 We may simultaneously recognize the need for constant criticism of translations and manuscript evidence and boldly affirm the historic doctrine of biblical inerrancy.